 LIVE THE CANADIAN WORK EXPERIENCE

-Please keep in mind that these processing times are ever changing.
+Please keep in mind that these processing times are ever-changing.
+In our experience, these times can generally be summarized in the following way:

-We work at the pace of our clients but please bear in mind that the gathering of documents may take time.
-If there are documents missing, the application submission will be delayed until it is complete.
+We work at the pace of our clients, but please bear in mind that the gathering of documents may take time.
+If records are missing, the application submission will be delayed until it is complete.

-We can help you speed up the process by fully customizing the official checklist for you and by providing you with specific instructions on how and where to obtain the requested supporting documents.
-We can also guide you through the forms by explaining tricky questions, and by giving you insightful suggestions to help deal with more complex aspects of the process.
+We can help you speed up the process by fully customizing the official checklist for you and providing specific instructions on how and where to obtain the requested supporting documents.
+We can also guide you through the forms by explaining tricky questions and by giving you insightful suggestions to help deal with more complex aspects of the process.

 As your legal representatives, we will maintain contact with IRCC through the established channels and interpret for you all notifications and requests received from Immigration.